 To understand the link between Candida overgrowth and itching, you must first understand how your skin functions.
-Your skin is your body’s largest organ, and it’s full of nerves to relay important information about your surrounding environment by sensing pain, texture, and temperature, among other sensations.
+Your skin is your body’s largest organ, and it’s full of nerves that relay important information about your environment by sensing pain, texture, and temperature, among other sensations.

-Your skin is made up of three layers–the epidermis, the dermis and the hypodermis.
-The epidermis, which is the outermost layer, contains special cells that are a part of your immune system, and serve to protect the rest of your body.
-The second layer of your skin, the dermis, has nerve endings that are responsible for sending signals to your brain so you know if something is itching, hurting, hot, cold, etc. Finally the hypodermis, which is the innermost layer, contains blood vessels that connect to the rest of your body.
+Your skin is made up of three layers: the epidermis, the dermis, and the hypodermis.
+The epidermis, which is the outermost layer, contains special cells that are a part of your immune system and protect the rest of your body.
+The second layer of your skin, the dermis, has nerve endings that are responsible for sending signals to your brain so you know if something is itching, hurting, hot, cold, etc. Finally, the hypodermis, which is the innermost layer, contains blood vessels that connect to the rest of your body.

-So while over-the-counter or prescription treatments may target and kill the Candida living on your actual epidermis, it can simply be replenished by the yeast that has colonized your gut and is escaping via your bloodstream.
+So while over-the-counter or prescription treatments may target and kill the Candida living on the outer layer of your skin, it can simply be replenished by the yeast that has colonized your gut and is escaping via your bloodstream.

 That’s why it’s essential to eliminate the Candida overgrowth itself to finally put a stop to the itching for good.